 Lessee shall not only have exclusive rights to all paving on the Premises, but also including unpaved area should the Lessee desire a graded and paved area for parking or trailer storage.
 Lessee is required to obtain Lessor’s prior written consent and approval regarding the scope of the work for any potential future improvements to the Premises prior to any work commencing.

+GUARANTOR

+Section 32 of the Lease entitled Guarantor is hereby amended to include the following:

+The Guaranty for both Jose Tellez and Daneen Tellez as Guarantor shall expire at the expiration of the initial Lease term of seven (7) years.
+Additionally, the Guarantor Daneen Tellez may request the removal of this Guaranty at any time during the Lease; if the Lessee can show three (3) consecutive years of pretax profit of $3,000,000 or greater on Lessee’s financial statements and Lessee is not in default at the time of the request, Lessor shall allow the Guaranty of the Lease for Guarantor Daneen Tellez to be cancelled.

 BROKERS

 Lessor and Lessee each represent and warrant to the other that neither party is represented by a broker or other agent in connection with the Lease other than Jones, Lang and LaSalle (JLL), who represents the Lessee.
 Lessor shall pay commission fees as defined in a separate agreement to broker as agreed therein upon receiving a fully executed Lease.